sirius1242/sirius1242.github.io/_posts/2018-05-05-powerful_css.md

 ## animation

-However, CSS can not only do this, I found an animation implemented totally by CSS in a [site](https://ustcta.com) built by my friend:
+However, CSS cannot only do this, I found an animation implemented totally by CSS in a [site](https://ustcta.com) built by my friend:

 {% include sun.html %}